-Throughout 2014, all of Keyera's directors, other than Mr. Bertram who was Keyera's Chief Executive Officer, were independent (eight independent directors out of nine directors in total), the Chair of the Board was independent and each committee of the Board of Directors was comprised entirely of independent directors.
+Throughout 2015, all of Keyera's directors, other than Mr. Bertram, Keyera's Executive Chair, and Mr. Smith, Keyera's President and Chief Executive Officer, were independent.
+As of the date hereof, eight out of ten directors are independent and seven out of nine of the 2016 director nominees are independent.
+In addition, each committee of the Board of Directors is comprised entirely of independent directors.

 The Board of Directors has adopted the practice of holding meetings of the independent directors following each Board of Directors meeting.
-Consistent with this policy, in 2014, the independent directors held ten (10) meetings at which members of management and the non-independent director were not in attendance.
+Consistent with this policy, in 2015 the independent directors held nine (9) meetings without the presence of management or the non-independent directors.
 Each of the Board's committees has also adopted this practice.

-Effective January 1, 2015, as part of Keyera's management succession and Board renewal processes, Mr. Bertram was appointed as Executive Chair of the Board and Mr. Smith was appointed as President and Chief Executive Officer, as well as being appointed as a director.
-As a result, as of the date hereof, eight out of ten directors are independent.
-To ensure appropriate independent leadership for the Board of Directors, Douglas Haughey was appointed Independent Lead Director.
-In conjunction with these changes, the Board of Directors adopted new position descriptions for the Executive Chair role and for the Independent Lead Director role.
+Effective January 1, 2015, as part of Keyera's management succession and Board renewal processes, Mr. Bertram was appointed as Executive Chair of the Board.
+In connection with this transition, and to ensure the continuation of strong independent leadership for the Board of Directors, Mr. Haughey was appointed Independent Lead Director.

 Among other things, the Independent Lead Director provides direction to the Board on matters of good governance; contributes to the coordination of Board activities; collaborates with the Executive Chair and the Compensation and Governance Committee with respect to Board and management succession planning; may make recommendations with respect to the retention of outside advisors to assist the Board or the independent directors, as appropriate from time to time; presides over the meetings of the independent directors (including all in camera sessions) and may preside over meetings of the Board of Directors; facilitates communication between the independent directors and management; and has the authority to call special meetings of the Board or the independent directors as appropriate.
-The Independent Lead Director is invited to attend (but is not required to attend) all the meetings of each committee.
+The Independent Lead Director is invited to attend (but is not required to attend) all meetings of each committee.